zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 {F \propto \mid \nabla\alpha \mid \Delta E}_{ZPE}
 ```

 capable of counteracting gravity or producing lateral thrust.
-By sequencing pulsed or time‐modulated gradients, discrete “jumps”—rapid, controlled displacements in physical space—become possible, all while preserving causal order and energy conservation.
+By sequencing pulsed or time‐modulated gradients, discrete “jumps”, rapid, controlled displacements in physical space, become possible, all while preserving causal order and energy conservation.

 This paper requires no new numerical simulations or laboratory experiments; rather, we build directly on the proven Aetherion extraction principle.
 In Section 2 we derive closed‐form expressions for thrust per unit area in one and two dimensions.
 Section 3 presents control schemes for continuous hovering and pulsed time hops, including stability analyses.
 Section 4 examines the energy budget and extrapolates from micro‐watt‐scale reactors to milliwatt‐scale demonstrators.
 Finally, Section 5 outlines a roadmap toward small‐scale thruster prototypes, setting the stage for a new class of reactionless, time‐engineered flight.

 **2 Mechanism of Thrust**

-In the Aetherion framework, a spatial gradient in the temporal-scaling exponent $\alpha$ not only unlocks vacuum energy but also imparts a net momentum flux—i.e. thrust—directed along $\nabla\alpha$.
+In the Aetherion framework, a spatial gradient in the temporal-scaling exponent $\alpha$ not only unlocks vacuum energy but also imparts a net momentum fluxi.e. thrust, directed along $\nabla\alpha$.
 We outline below how this force arises and derive its leading-order scaling.

 **2.1 Static Thrust from α-Gradients**